goelp14/RockPaperScissors/README.md

 FYI: I added the AI Algorithm bot code and Markov Chain Bot code seperately if you want to test them out with an individual tester (that I will also upload).
 I also included a battle of the bots where I pit the AI bot (bot 1) and the Markov Chain Bot (bot 2) against each other.

 Look out for an easter egg btw...
 BAZINGA!!! :)

+*Note: If you want to make any fixes or improve code efficiency, please make it a seperate file that is clearly labeled as your own version.*